duthied/Free-Friendika/doc/Migrate.md

 ## Preparation

 ### New server
-Set up your new server as described [here](Install) by following installation procedure until you have created a database.
+Set up your new server as described [here](Install); follow the installation procedure until you have created a database.

 ### Head up to users